Search programs

 A master’s in psychology is an advanced academic degree that delves into the intricate workings of the human mind and behavior.
 Unlike counseling, which primarily focuses on helping individuals cope with personal challenges and develop coping strategies, psychology explores the broader aspects of human cognition, emotion, and behavior.

 Most master’s in psychology programs require 30 to 60 credits for completion, depending on the specialization.
-You may encounter institutions that offer either a Master of Arts (MA) or a Master of Science (MS) in Psychology, but some schools may offer both.
+Students typically earn either a Master of Arts (MA) or a Master of Science (MS).
+MA degrees emphasize therapeutic techniques, assessment, and intervention strategies, while MS degrees focus on research methods, statistical analysis, and experimental design.

 The typical curriculum encompasses core courses in areas like research methods, statistics, and psychological theories, supplemented with specialized electives.
 Students may take cognitive psychology, social psychology, abnormal psychology, and more classes, gaining in-depth knowledge in their chosen field.